IkennaConsulting/igt-cm/capabilities/api-design/shared-openapi-component-library.md

 - **Regulatory isolation required**: When APIs must be completely isolated for compliance reasons (different security classifications, jurisdictions), shared components may violate separation requirements

-- **Rapid prototyping phase**: During initial API discovery and design sprints, premature abstraction into shared components can slow exploration; extract components once patterns stabilize
+- **Rapid prototyping phase**: During initial API discovery and design sprints, premature abstraction into shared components can slow exploration; extract components once patterns stabilize.
+Also, for quick proof-of-concept APIs that are guaranteed not to go into production or integrate with other systems, the overhead of creating and cataloging reusable components might slow down the experimentation phase unnecessarily.

 ---